groussea/sand6py/README.md

-# About
+# About sand6py

-This repository stores a fork of sand6 code [1] with new features (collapses scenarios, hysteresis, python binding with pybind11).
+This repository is a fork of [sand6 code][1] including [diphasic developments][2] and other new features (collapses scenarios with a frictional door, hysteresis, python binding with [pybind11][4],...).

-These developments have been made during a research project for comparing experimental granular flows with simualtions [2].
+This code has been developed and used for modelling experimental granular collapses for the article entitled: "*Nonsmooth simulations of 3D Drucker-Prager granular flows and validation against experimental column collapses*" by Gauthier Rousseau, Thibaut Métivet, Hugo Rousseau, Gilles Daviet, and Florence Bertails-Descoubes, 2022.

+Python usage is explained after *sand6* description in the [python binding section](#python-binding).

+A maintained version of sand6 is available on the [gitlab Inria](https://gitlab.inria.fr/elan-public-code/sand6).

 ## About sand6